mattwsct/tazo-app/README.md

 - Set `ADMIN_PASSWORD` in environment variables
 - Restart dev server after adding env vars

+**Duplicate console logs in development?**
+- This is normal!
+Next.js 15 enables React StrictMode by default in development
+- StrictMode intentionally renders components twice to detect side effects
+- Logs will appear twice - this is expected behavior and won't happen in production
+- To reduce log noise, check browser console filters or disable StrictMode (not recommended)

 ## 🔒 Security

 - Admin password is HTTP-only cookie, never exposed to client